sophie715/arsenic.github.io/README.md

 # arsenic.github.io
-A website for the element arsenic
+A website for the element arsenic.
-Please do not edit, this is a homework project
+Please do not edit, this is a homework project.
 Thanks!